 - Recruiting and mobilizing additional volunteers.

-Agencies who have applied to host members for the 2017-2018 program year will be notified of selection in early April.
+While the application process for 2017-2018 has closed, we anticipate releasing a Request for Proposals for 2018-2019 in December 2017 or January 2018.
 If you are interested in applying to be a Commonwealth Corps Host Site Partner in the future, please review the 2017-2018 Request for Proposals (RFP) and other relevant resources below as references for future program years.

 - Attachment A